Kuroiler

-The Kuroiler is a hybrid breed of chicken developed by the Keggfarms Group in Gurgaon, Haryana.
+The Kuroiler is a hybrid breed of chicken developed by the Keggfarms Group in Gurgaon, Haryana, India.
 Kuroilers are derived from crossing either coloured broiler males with Rhode Island Red females, or, White Leghorn males crossed with female Rhode Island Reds.

 Characteristics

 Kuroilers, a dual-purpose breed producing meat and eggs, can live on a diet of kitchen and agricultural waste, and produce around 150 eggs per year whereas native Indian hens lay only 40 per year.
 The meat yield per bird of Kuroilers is also greater; males weigh approximately 3.5 kg and females about 2.5 kg whereas the native male bird weighs 2.5 kg and females 1.2 kg.
-Due to its unique genetic features, the Kuroiler is resistant to diseases.
-The kuroiler chick is a potential bio-converter of no cost agricultural, household and natural waste abundant in villages — into human protein food and substantial incomes for rural households.
+Due to its unique genetic features, the Kuroiler is resistant to diseases.The Kuroiler chick has the potential to serve as a bio-converter of abundant agricultural, household, and natural waste in rural villages, transforming it into valuable human protein food and creating substantial incomes for rural households.